Friday, June 28, 2019

 Sunday, June 2, 2019

-At the Washington Free Beacon, Matthew Continetti proposes a taxonomy of contemporary American conservatism.
+At the Washington Free Beacon, Matthew Continetti of contemporary American conservatism.
 Among the groups he identifies are the “post-liberals.”
 What he means by liberalism is not twentieth- and twenty-first century Democratic Party liberalism, but rather the broader liberal political and philosophical tradition that extends back to Locke, informed the American founding, and was incorporated into the “fusionist” program of Buckley/Reagan-style conservatism.
 The “post-liberals” are conservatives who think that this broader liberal tradition has become irredeemably corrupt and maybe always has been, and thus judge that the fusionist project of marrying a traditionalist view of morality, family, and religion to the liberal political tradition is incoherent and ought to be abandoned.